 The Med diet also includes lots of fruit and vegetables.
 Many fruits contain resveratrol, a powerful antioxidant shown in studies to reduce artery stiffness, even in people with type 2 diabetes (a condition that increases your risk for hardening of the arteries).

 The Med diet is also great to maintain healthy blood pressure.
-But I like to add in nutrients, like those found in Peak BP Platinum™, that support blood vessel health.
-Here’s why:
+It’s rich in nutrients that support blood vessel health, like:

-- Vitamin K2 – A study of 4,807 people supplemented with vitamin K2 found that they experienced a 52 percent reduction in calcium deposits — as well as a 41 percent lower risk of serious heart problems.
+- Vitamin K2 – found in fermented foods and dairy, like full-fat Greek yogurt, and a Japanese food called natto.
+A study of 4,807 people supplemented with vitamin K2 found that they experienced a 52 percent reduction in calcium deposits — as well as a 41 percent lower risk of serious heart problems.

 - Grape Seed Extract – Grape seed extract delivers heart-healthy polyphenols that activate nitric oxide in the lining of your blood vessels to keep blood platelets from sticking together by relaxing arteries.